top of page

 Anxiety Counselling for High-Functioning Individuals

 Many people who seek therapy for anxiety are highly capable, responsible, and caring individuals.
+They may appear calm externally while internally struggling with:

 • Perfectionism